xhtml2pdf/django-xhtml2pdf/README.rst

 Django xhtml2pdf
 ################

-THIS PROJECT IS UNMAINTAINED
+Attention
 =============================

-I haven't used this porject in years so it probably suffers from bitrot.
+This project is wrapper code between the django project and the xhtml2pdf project, both have a few maintaining so maybe are not ideal for your project.

 Please get in touch if you would like to take over maintainership.

-THis project is wrapper code between the django project and the xhtml2pdf project.

 What it does is simply allow people to create xhtml2pdf templates using all the cool django things like STATIC_URL etc.. (like one would for a webpage